 It's changing at the time.

 Just by reading this sentence, you are building new pathways.
-New nerves.

 If you never think of it again, that connection will start to wither away to make room for obviously more pressing new learning (how dare you!).